turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 ### Variables: Assigning Values

 Notice when we first create a variable, its value is _undefined_ because it doesn't have a value yet.
 This is because we have to set a value!
-Let's add a value to a `excellentHuman` variable:
+Let's add a value to a `bestInstagram` variable:

 ```javascript
 var bestInstagram = "mrpokee";